Kong/insomnia/DEVELOPMENT.md

 Problems

-- send-request bundles almost the entire renderer, react components included, meaning that although we are intending to use this code in node we are bundling it using rules intended for browsers.
+- inso bundles almost the entire renderer, react components included, meaning that although we are intending to use this code in node we are bundling it using rules intended for browsers and stubs electron.
 - node-libcurl present bundling issues because it needs to re-download a different version from npm each time you want to work on either insomnia or inso.
 - nunjucks codepaths haven't been touched in a long time, they need some love in order to be able to understand how to make them composable.

 Unexplored ideas in this area.

-- create a database package with nunjucks templating and have both insomnia and inso use it with project references, use node-libcurl directly, eliminating `insomnia-send-request`.
+- create a database package with nunjucks templating and have both insomnia and inso use it with project references, use node-libcurl directly, that way we don't need to stub electorn and only import the code we use.
 - use an adapter pattern in inso to replace node-libcurl with fetch in order to avoid the bundling issues NaN modules present.
 - remove plugin support from inso and reimplement later with a fixed and supported API.